Liu Sheng (Southern Han): Liu Bin's reign

 After Liu Yan's death, Liu Hongdu became emperor and changed his name to Liu Bin.
 Liu Hongxi became the head of his administration.
 Liu Bin was arrogant and inattentive to the matters of state.
 Even though he was still within the mourning period for his father Liu Yan, he often drank and played music, and often took prostitutes on night out-of-palace excursions.
-He also liked watch naked men and women.
+He also liked to watch naked men and women.
 Liu Hongxi was ambitious and had designs on the throne.
 He decided to encourage his older brother's behavior.
-With the assistance of general Chen Daoxiang (陳道庠) and five others, Liu Hongxi had his older brother killed after an arm-wrestling match at the palace on April 15, 943.
+With the assistance of general Chen Daoxiang (陳道庠) and five others, Liu Hongxi had his older brother killed after an arm-wrestling match at the palace on 15 April 943.
 With the support of his brother Liu Hongchang, Liu Hongxi proclaimed himself emperor and took the name Liu Sheng.